Stephen Breyer: Supreme Court (1994–2022)

 In 1993, on the recommendation of Orrin Hatch, President Bill Clinton considered both Breyer and Ruth Bader Ginsburg for the seat vacated by Byron White.
 Clinton ultimately appointed Ginsburg, fearing that Breyer's focus on administrative law would lead to conservative rulings.

 After Harry Blackmun retired in 1994, Clinton initially offered the nomination to George Mitchell, the Senate Majority Leader, but Mitchell declined in order to make a final attempt to pass the Clinton health care plan.
 U.S. Secretary of the Interior Bruce Babbitt also declined to avoid compelling his wife, Harriet C. Babbitt, to resign as U.S. Ambassador to the Organization of American States.
 Clinton next turned to Richard S. Arnold, then serving as chief judge of the U.S. Court of Appeals for the Eighth Circuit, as Arnold had also been considered to replace White.
-However, Arnold withdrew himself the day before the planned announcement because his doctors concluded that his recurrent cancer might lead to an early death.
+But Arnold withdrew himself the day before the planned announcement because his doctors concluded that his recurrent cancer might lead to an early death.

 Breyer was nominated on May 17, 1994, after heavy lobbying by Senator Ted Kennedy.
 Benefiting from bipartisan recognition of his work for the Senate Judiciary Committee, he was confirmed on July 29 by an 87 to 9 vote.
 Breyer wrote 551 opinions during his 28-year career, not counting those relating to orders or in the "shadow docket".
+For his first 11 years, the composition of the Court remained unchanged, the longest such stretch in over 180 years.
+Since the most senior member of the majority chooses its writer, Breyer generally did not produce high-profile majority opinions during the first half of his tenure.
 In recognition of his service, he was inducted into the American Philosophical Society in 2004.

 In 2015, Breyer broke a federal law that bans judges from hearing cases when they or their spouses or minor children have a financial interest in a company involved.
 His wife sold about $33,000 worth of stock in Johnson Controls a day after Breyer participated in the oral argument.
 This brought him back into compliance and he joined the majority in ruling in favor of the interests of a Johnson Controls subsidiary which was party to FERC v.
 Electric Power Supply Ass'n.

 Abortion

-In 2000, Breyer wrote the majority opinion in Stenberg v.
-Carhart, which struck down a Nebraska law banning partial-birth abortion.
-On June 29, 2020, he wrote the plurality opinion in June Medical Services v.
-Russo.
-The ruling struck down Louisiana's abortion law requiring any doctor who performed abortions to have admitting privileges at a hospital within 30 miles.
-Breyer reaffirmed the "benefits and burdens" test he had created in Whole Woman's Health v.
-Hellerstedt, which struck down a nearly identical abortion law in Texas.
-In 2022, he dissented in Dobbs v.
-Jackson Women's Health Organization, which overturned Roe v.
-Wade.
+An "unequivocal defender of abortion rights", Breyer wrote for the majority in Stenberg v.
+Carhart (2000) to strike down a Nebraska ban on partial-birth abortion and dissented in Gonzales v.
+Carhart (2007), which upheld a federal ban.
+In Whole Woman's Health v.
+Hellerstedt (2016) and June Medical Services, LLC v.
+Russo (2020), Breyer led the majority in striking down state restrictions on abortion by finding that their burdens on reproductive care outweighed their benefits to patients.
+In response to Dobbs v.
+Jackson Women's Health Organization (2022) overturning Roe v.
+Wade (1973), Breyer jointly wrote the dissent with Justices Kagan and Sotomayor.